Information about the techniques available to map or monitor platypus populations is available on the following pages:

 To report details of a platypus sighting (or a water-rat/rakali sighting), go to Report a Sighting.

-To find out more about how you can become involved as a citizen scientist in platypus monitoring in your area as part of the Australian Platypus Monitoring Network (APMN), go to www.platypusnetwork.org.au.
+To find out more about how you can become involved as a citizen scientist in platypus monitoring as part of the Australian Platypus Monitoring Network (APMN), go to www.platypusnetwork.org.au.